ranfysvalle02/ai-self-attention/README.md

 2. `calculate_self_attention(query, key, value)`: This function calculates the self-attention weights and the output vector.
 The attention weights are calculated by taking the dot product of the query and key, scaling it, and applying the softmax function.
 The output vector is the weighted sum of the value vectors, where the weights are the attention weights.

 3. `predict_next_word_with_self_attention(current_word, words, word_embeddings, word_to_index, index_to_word)`: This function predicts the next word given the current word and a list of words (context).
 It first retrieves the embeddings of the current word and the context words, then calculates the self-attention weights and output vector.
-The predicted next word is the word whose embedding is closest to the output vector in terms of Euclidean distance.
+The predicted next word is the word whose embedding is closest to the output vector.

-4. The main part of the code creates word representations for a list of sentences, then for each sentence, it predicts the next word given the current word "fox" and prints the attention weights for each word in the sentence and the predicted next word.

-Please keep in mind that this is a simplified implementation of self-attention.

 ## Running the Model